-- ▶ T: Tool number or name (switchable via soft key) - ▶ S: Spindle speed [rpm] or cutting speed [m/min or ipm] - ▶ F: Feed rate for milling - ▶ F: Drilling feed rate [mm/min] or FU [mm/rev] - ▶ Diameter: Nominal diameter of the thread. - ▶ Thread pitch: Pitch of the thread. - ▶ Depth: Depth of thread. - ▶ Total hole depth: Total hole depth. - ▶ Plunging depth for drilling - Machining positions (see "Defining Machining Positions" on page 143.)
+- T: Tool number or name (switchable via soft key)

+- ▶ S: Spindle speed [rpm] or cutting speed [m/min or ipm]

+- ▶ F: Feed rate for milling

+- ▶ F: Drilling feed rate [mm/min] or FU [mm/rev]

+- ▶ Diameter: Nominal diameter of the thread

+- ▶ Thread pitch: Pitch of the thread

+- ▶ Depth: Depth of thread

+- ▶ Total hole depth: Drilling depth

+- ▶ Plng. dpth. drilling

+- Machining positions (see "Defining Machining Positions" on page 145.)

-- ▶ DL: Delta length for tool T. - ▶ DR: Delta radius for tool T. - ▶ M function: Any miscellaneous function M. - ▶ Spindle: Direction of spindle rotation.
-As a default, smarT.NC sets M3. - ▶ Tool preselect: If needed, this is the number of the next tool for faster tool change (machine-dependent).
+- ▶ DL: Delta length for tool T

+- ▶ DR: Delta radius for tool T

+- M function: Any miscellaneous function M

+- ▶ Spindle: Direction of spindle rotation.
+As a default, smarT.NC sets M3

+- ▶ Tool preselect: If needed, this is the number of the next tool for faster tool change (machine-dependent)

-- Chip breaking depth: Depth at which the TNC is to carry out chip breaking during drilling. - ▶ Upper adv. stop dist.: Set-up clearance for when the TNC returns the tool to the current plunging depth after chip breaking. - ▶ Depth at front: Depth for sinking at front. - Offset at front: Distance by which the TNC moves the tool center from the hole center
+- ▶ Chip breaking depth: Depth at which the TNC is to carry out chip breaking during drilling. - ▶ Upper adv. stop dist.: Set-up clearance for when the TNC returns the tool to the current plunging depth after chip breaking. - ▶ Depth at front: Depth for sinking at front. - ▶ Offset at front: Distance by which the TNC moves the tool center from the hole center

+- ▶ Set-up clearance

-▶ 2.
+- ▶ 2.
 Set-up clearance

+- ▶ Positioning feed rate

-- ▶ Retraction value for chip breaking
+- Retraction value for chip breaking

 - ▶ Feed rate for traversing between machining positions

 - Climb milling, or

 - ▶ Up-cut milling